 Use screening from tree groups.
 Avoid locations that impact on the tree canopy, structure or root plate.

-Locate antennas, cables and cable runs to capitalise on screening potential of surrounding
+Locate antennas, cables and cable runs to capitalise on screening potential of surrounding trees.

-Existing Telcomequipment (adjacent to site)

-Isolated items

-Respond to existing height of infrastructure.
+Existing Telcom- equipment (adjacent to site) Isolated items Respond to existing height of infrastructure.
 Avoid significant variation in form and height.
 Select pole or tower with reference to the ASDF recommendations.

-Maintain a consistent height and form in relation location and positional to existing infrastructure.

-Establish a consistent relationship with existing equipment cabins.
+Maintain a consistent height and form in relation to existing infrastructure.
+Establish a consistent location and positional relationship with existing equipment cabins.
 Cluster and position antennas as well as align and co-location cables with reference to existing infrastructure.

-Colour

-Mixed (complimentary

-Identify prominent colours, colour match or select neutral colours to minimise of visual effect.
-Identify prominent colours Colour match through of roofscape or surrounding area and colour match or select neutral colours to maintain consistency in relation surrounding built form.

-applied paint finishes all surfaces in response to dominant colours of adjacent land use.
+Colour Mixed (complimentary) Identify prominent colours, colour match or select neutral colours to minimise of visual effect.
+Identify prominent colours of roofscape or surrounding area and colour match or select neutral colours to maintain consistency in relation surrounding built form.
+Colour match through applied paint finishes all surfaces in response to dominant colours of adjacent land use.
 Colour match to surrounding landscape and built form.
 Select neutral colours if antennas or cables are elevated or sky lining.